A new sieve for restricted multiset counting

 This paper is organized as follows.
 In Section 2, we prove the sieve formulas, Theorem \ref{thm:j} and Theorem \ref{thm:MdX}, via the M\"{o}bius inversion formula.
 Then we give two illustrative applications of the sieve formulas in Section 3,

 {\bf Notation.} To distinguish between sets and multisets, we use the square bracket notation to denote multisets.
 Thus for instance, the multiset $\{a,a,b\}$ is denoted by $[a,a,b]$.
-For a positive integer $k$, we denote by $[k]$ the set $\{1,2,\ldots,k\}$.
 If $F(x)=\sum_{n=0}^\infty a_nx^n$ is a formal power series, then we use $[x^n]F(x)=a_n$ to denote the coefficient of $x^n$ in $F(x)$.
-If $S$ is a statement, we use $1_S$ to denote the indicator function of $S$, thus $1_S=1$ when $S$ is true and $1_S=0$ when $S$ is false.
+If $S$ is a statement, we use $1_{S}$ to denote the indicator function of $S$, thus $1_{S}=1$ when $S$ is true and $1_S = 0$ when $S$ is false.
 We often abbreviate partially ordered set as poset.
-We use $\hat{0}$ and $\hat{1}$ to denote the least element and the greatest element in a poset, respectively.
+We use $\bm{0}$ and $\bm{1}$ to denote the least element and the greatest element in a poset, respectively.